JaySpencerAnderson/Singletrack/README.md

 The Javascript implementation works for up to 19 sensors.
 Beyond that runs into some resource limitations.
 The algorithm is fairly direct and is therefore pretty quick.

+The webpage only allows one to choose from 3, 5 or 7 sensors.
+11 sensors result in 2046 values which is just too many to be able to step through them or even see what is going on with the graph.

+The graph rotates the 3, 5 or 7 sensors within the single track.
+Try figuring out which bit will change next (there is a clockwise and counter-clockwise rotation button).
+The bottom three sensors and bits are color coded.
+You should be able to figure out the rest.

 As you can tell from the Wikipedia article, Norman Spedding, Hiltgen, Paterson and Brandestini figured out this stuff about 20 years before me.
 I figured this out on my own with the 5 sensor result informing me.
 I went through a few algorithms before figuring out the implemented